Table of Contents

 Three former HCBS Waivers that offered senior care assistance were merged under this global waiver.
 These include the Personal Choice Program, the Shared Living Program (Rite @ Home), and the Home and Community Care Medicaid Waiver.

 1) The SSI Enhanced Assisted Living program provides financial assistance to elderly individuals who are eligible for SSI, which aids with the costs associated with assisted living.
 Eligible applicants may receive up to $1,212 / month in assistance.
+Services provided in assisted living may include personal care assistance, group meals, and social activities.

 2) The Pharmaceutical Assistance for the Elderly (RIPAE) program provides financial assistance with the cost of prescription drugs.
 Discounts may range from 15% to 60%.